 When the body produces too much estrogen or too little testosterone, the glandular tissue of the breast swells.
 Genetics, steroids and drugs are the most common causes.
 Gynecomastia does not discriminate by age and occurs in babies, teen boys, and older men.

-Many gynecomastia patients are men who never lost the extra bit of puffiness they had on their chest during puberty.
+Many of our Los Angeles gynecomastia patients are men who never lost the extra bit of puffiness they had on their chest during puberty.
 They may be fit or work out, but no matter what they do, they cannot see the outline of their pecs.

 Others may have taken steroids for weight lifting, and these steroids can cause a rapid growth of the breast tissue.
 In the case of weight lifting, usually there is a very firm marble or walnut that they can feel.

 An important part of gynecomastia surgery is the preoperative assessment.
 For some men the problem is predominantly excess fat; for some it is firm glandular tissue, and for other men it is a combination of both.
 Dr. Teitelbaum will assess what is going on with your body and will help to guide your treatment.

 But in the past few years, the treatment of gynecomastia has finally become mainstream.
 It is not just the weightlifters and teenagers with the really bad cases seeking male chest reduction; it is the men in their 20s and 30s with just enough extra tissue in their chest for them not to look as good as they should.
-It is now one of the most common operations performed by Dr. Teitelbaum.
+Los Angeles male breast reduction is now one of the most common operations performed by Dr. Teitelbaum.
 Why the sudden change?
 Quite simply, the answer is the Internet.